SwiftERM Hyper-personalisation for ecommerce email marketing

 Analytics

-Analytics stands for the predicting of decisions and actions.
-This metric can be used to improve all the processes or strategy.
+Analytics stands for the prediction of decisions and actions.
+This metric can be used to improve all the processes or strategies.
 It’s important to note that the analytics also include advanced planning and not just the reviewing of the current situation.

 Metrics